NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### Semantic triples

 Semantic annotations enable the creation of what are called *triples*, that are 3-part statements conforming to the W3C recommended *RDF data model* (learn more: <https://www.w3.org/TR/rdf11-primer/>).
+The newly introduced *Semantic Annotation* capabilities introduced in EML 2.2.0 are constructed in a way that affords relatively straightforward re-expression of those annotations as true RDF triples.

 A *triple* is composed of three parts: a **subject**, a **predicate** (that can be an **object property** or **datatype property**), and an **object**.